MuongKimhong/makara/docs/src/query.md

 Once widgets are built, you can query any widgets within systems using its corresponding query struct.

-For example, let's say we a text and a button.
+For example, let's say we have a text and a button.
 Once the button is clicked, we want to update the text.

 ```rust
 (
     text("Hello world").id("my-text").build(),
     (